Best Small Phone Android Central 2021

 In just a few short years, big phones have gone from being an outlier to the norm in the smartphone industry.
 Just about every major device that's released these days has a larger physical size, and while that's great for watching movies and playing games, it can be a challenge for those of us that prefer our phones to be small and compact.
-Thankfully, there are still plenty of options out there — including the Google Pixel 3a as our top overall pick.
+Thankfully, there are still plenty of options out there — including the Google Pixel 4a as our top overall pick.
 If you're looking eagerly at that iPhone 12 mini but don't want to switch over to iOS, these are the best small Android phones you can buy.

 - Best Features: Samsung Galaxy S10e